-A musical adaptation of cult film But I’m a Cheerleader is to run in London in 2022.
+The musical adaptation of cult film But I’m a Cheerleader has extended its run in London.

-The musical version of the 1999 movie was previously workshopped in 2019 as part of MTFestUK.
+The musical version of the 1999 movie was previously workshopped in 2019 as part of MTFestUK before the first fully staged production opened at the Turbine Theatre in February.

 Bringing the movie to the stage are a creative team made up of Bill Augustin (Book and Lyrics), Andrew Abrams (Music), Tania Azevedo (Director), Alexzandra Sarmiento (Choreographer) and Martha Godfrey (Lighting).